 Coffee comes from a fruit called the Coffee Cherry and as it ripens, it changes from green to yellow to red.
 Like a normal cherry, inside it, there’s a seed.
 This seed is what goes through the many processes to transform into coffee.

 There are two main coffee varieties which are Arabica and Robusta.
 Arabica offers a wide range of tastes and aromas.
 It produces more expensive, higher-quality coffee blends.
 Robusta is affordable and used more in espresso blends and instant coffee.
-However, both are delicious and it just comes down to your personal preference.

 Sort and process

 Sorting the coffee involves removing any poor quality or under-ripe fruits.
 Processing the coffee simply means removing the pulp to isolate the seed.
-This is done in two ways -either wet or dry.

 The product at this stage is called green coffee which is just regular coffee beans that are unroasted and raw.
 Exporting the green coffee to various locations across the world takes it to its next stage in production – roasting.